vladdsm/myblog_attempt/_posts/2019-02-17-topics-Happy-Birthday-Computer.md

 categories:
   - topics
 tags:
-  - Stress
   - How to repair macbook
   - Productivity
   - Computer Maintenance
   - Time saving
 ---

-## This is a real story of computer recovery with 15 dollar
+## Computer recovery with 15 dollar

 One evening I was in front of a little problem.
 Five or six years old laptop, precisely MacBookPro, did not want to start.
-While not having any urgent need to get a new one, I tried to spend some time trying to see what has happen...
+While not having any urgent need to get a new one, I tried to spend some time trying to see what has happen and possibly to repair that...

 Finally I managed to completely recover this machine by doing some troubleshooting first, saving data, purchasing cheap spare and, finally by installing everything back.

-Of course chances that the very similar problem would occur with your computer are small, nevertheless I thought to write this blogpost just to explain the steps I did because there are probably so many cases when potentially low cost repairs would be able to save the hardware...
+Of course, chances that the very similar problem would occur with your computer are small, nevertheless I thought to write this blogpost just to explain the steps I did because there are probably so many cases when potentially low cost repairs would be able to save the hardware...

 ## The failure symptoms